-What this evaluation assures is limited to the following security functions that become activated by using the Data Security Kit (E) for the MFP.
+What this evaluation assures is limited to the following security functions that become activated by using the Data Security Kit (E) for MFP.

-- The function to encrypt image data when temporarily storing the image data in the HDD for the functions of the MFP (such as the copy function etc.) - The function to overwrite the actual image data area when deleting the image data on the HDD.
+- The function to encrypt image data when temporarily storing the image data in the HDD

+- for the functions of the MFP (such as the copy function etc.) - The function to overwrite the actual image data area when deleting the image data on the HDD.

-The MFP in which the Data Security Kit (E) is not being granted, also has functions that are generally recognized as security functions (for example, identification/authentication or access control to protect the long-period stored image data from unauthorized access), however, these functions are not assured in this evaluation.
+The MFP in which the Data Security Kit (E) is not being granted, also has functions that are generally recognized as security functions (for example, identification/authentication or access control to protect the image data stored over a long period of time from unauthorized access), however, these functions are not assured in this evaluation.